cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 confidentiality guarantees for application messages sent and received within a group.

-To verify the security guarantees provided by light clients, a new security analysis was needed.
+To verify the security guarantees provided to light clients, a new security analysis was needed.
 We have analyzed the security of the protocol using two verification tools ProVerif and F*.
 The security analysis, and design of the security mechanisms, are inspired by work from Alwen et al.